tmtxt/tmtxt.github.com/_posts/2024-08-26-a-unified-development-environment-journey-part-1.md

 ---
 layout: post
 title: "A Unified Development Environment Journey - Part 1"
-description: "My dream about a unified devlopment environment for everybody in the team for the last 10 years..."
+description: "My dream about a unified development environment for everybody in the team for the last 10 years..."
 categories: [misc]
 tags: []
 ---